-Spatial types associated with approximate contours should be encoded using the attribute quality of position = 4 (approximate).
+Spatial types associated with approximate-contours derived from inadequate bathymetric source information should be encoded using the attribute quality of horizontal measurement = 4 (approximate).

 • Encoded drying contours must be indicated by negative values for the attribute value of depth contour.